Round Hill Appalachian Trail Committee

 6. Maintain a partnership with Round Hill Elementary School and other local schools to encourage teachers and students to take part in Trail to Every Classroom (TTEC)

 7. Incorporate Outdoors & Nature Tourism as well as Environmental Stewardship into the Town Marketing & Economic Development Programs

 The Appalachian Trail Community™ program is designed to recognize communities that promote and protect the Appalachian Trail (A.T.).
 Towns along the A.T.’s corridor are considered assets by all that use the A.T., and many of these towns act as good friends and neighbors to the Trail.
 The program serves to assist communities with sustainable economic development through tourism and outdoor recreation while preserving and protecting the A.T.

-The Town hosted two kick-off meetings to form the Round Hill Appalachian Trail Committee.
+The Town has held at least once a month since July 2017 with the new Round Hill Appalachian Trail Committee; also known as Round Hill Outdoors.
 This Committee will work together to submit the application to become an Appalachian Trail Community and develop future A.T. programs/projects.